Agricultural Literacy Curriculum Matrix

 Wheat and Dolls

-Students will learn how wheat is grown and processed into flour and other wheat products and create wheat puppets to perform a play.
+Students investigate how wheat is grown and processed into flour and other wheat products and create wheat puppets to perform a play.
+Grades 3-5

 Activity 1: The Wheat Doll